roman1e2f5p8s/sui-shared-objects/results/README.md

 > :warning: This file is not machine-generated.
 It is human-generated from the [Sui Explorer](https://suiexplorer.com/recent?tab=epochs&network=mainnet).

-The data file has the following structure:
+A snippet of this data file structure looks as follows:
 ```json
 {
   "epochs": {